raspi/BuildingNAS/README.md

 * Some drives may have faulty firmware
   * Example: Samsung HD155UI and HD204UI drive writes corrupted data to the disk if SMART data is being read at the same time
 * Drives are connected to backplane so that controller or expander failure can corrupt the whole pool
-* Drives that have been spinning for years may not be able to start spinning again
+* Drives that have been spinning for years may not be able to start spinning again after spin down
 * Drive may be overheating
+* Rarely brand new drive might die after just a few days or hours or not work at all

 ## Operating system
 * OS may have driver bug for SAS controller